AI Funding in India found to be lagging behind

 There’s also been a dip in year-on-year funding this year compared to last, though, as I’ve written about before, this is a general trend of the Indian funding scene.

 But there are causes for concern when it comes to the lack of funding for AI research.
 Some of the most notable AI efforts are run by government bodies, while the private sector lags behind, with limited access to large amounts of data.
-Some mentions of AI in India point to future boom in using these technologies in manufacturing, but in the US, for example, manufacturing AI is already an industry worth $272.5 million and it’s expected to rise to over $4 billion by 2023.
+Some mentions of AI in India point to a future boom in using these technologies in manufacturing, but in the US, for example, manufacturing AI is already an industry worth $272.5 million and it’s expected to rise to over $4 billion by 2023.

 Why so slow?